lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Voice with lists

-The lists in this genotype have encoded as follows:
+The lists in this genotype have been encoded as follows:

 | decoded | encoded
 | ------------------- | -------